 Helping restructuring and insolvency professionals stay up-to-date with legal and market developments, and work faster and smarter.

-Application notice for a misfeasance application under section 212 of the Insolvency Act 1986Note: This Precedent should be used in conjunction with...
+Application notice seeking a declaration that a transaction is void under section 127 of the Insolvency Act 1986Note: This Precedent should be used in...

 Role, powers, functions and duties of a liquidatorThe role and function of a liquidatorA liquidator is the officer appointed when a company goes into...